 The key to success in using these tools and devices is to plan ahead, which helps you organize your time and prioritize your tasks.
 As one person said, in order to achieve a goal they make it a “must do” high-priority task and block out time in their calendar every day to focus on it until it is completed.
 They said that they make this time “untouchable”, meaning that it takes priority over everything else during that chunk of time.

 Another person shared their whole calendar system with us to demonstrate the detail used to plan and track work every day.
 According to this respondent, they sketch out the following lists on two pieces of paper: Appointments, Priorities Today, Billable Time, Goals this Week.
 They used this worksheet every morning to plan out their time each day and then send it to their accountability partner, making use of that technique, too!

 Deadlines seemed to be a small but mighty technique used by people with ADHD to help them maintain accountability.
 It wasn’t a popular response, but it is a very powerful approach.
-By establishing deadlines for a task, you create a sense of urgency in your brain.
+Establishing deadlines for a task creates a sense of urgency in your brain.
 This is like having a megaphone in your head telling your brain to “FOCUS FOCUS FOCUS!”

 One person said that setting a deadline – even a self-imposed deadline– is the only way they can hold themselves accountable.
 Another person paired deadlines with an accountability partner, setting a date and time to check in with their partner to let their partner know how far they’ve come on a particular project, which is a great way to integrate some of these tips.

 Certain tools and apps were also recommended as helpful accountability measures.
 You can find an app for just about everything for smartphones and tablets, which makes the virtual accountability support you can receive endless.
 Apps for dieting, exercise, social media monitoring, and goal tracking are some great ones to check out.
 Apps work best for people with ADHD if they establish looking at the app as part of their daily routine.